Artworks Committee

 Justice Nonkosi Mhlantla (Chairperson)

 Justice Nonkosi Mhlantla obtained her BProc at the University of Limpopo in 1987.
 Prior to her appointment to the bench of the Constitutional Court of South Africa in December 2015, Justice Mhlantla served as a judge of the Eastern Cape High Court from 2002 until 2008, judge of the Competition Appeal Court from 2005 to 2008, acting judge at the Supreme Court of Appeal (SCA) from 2007 until November 2008, and was appointed as a judge of the SCA in 2009 where she served until November 2015.
-She joined the Artworks Committee in 2016 and became chairperson late 2021.
+She is the current chairperson on the Constitutional Court Trust, joined the Artworks Committee in 2016 and became chairperson late 2021.

 Justice Zukisa Tshiqi